AbsIbs/H1N1_flu_vaccine_project/README.md

 ## Exploratory Data Analysis

 We did a very thorough exploratory data analysis on our dataset before making our predictions on our targets.
+We changed the non-numerical results to numerical, cleaned up the zeros, and made sure our data was ready to begin the analysis!

 There are two target variables in the labels dataset:
 <ul>
 <li><strong>h1n1_vaccine</strong></li> - Whether respondent received H1N1 flu vaccine.
 <li>strong>seasonal_vaccine</strong></li> - Whether respondent received seasonal flu vaccine.